wp-plugins/cp-image-store/readme.txt

 = Q: How can I search an image by the image's content or title? =

-A: Type the word you are searching in the search box, and press the "enter" key.
+A: Type the word you are searching in the search box (available in the store's page), and press the "enter" key.

-= Q: Is it possible to hide the image preview window? =
+= Q: Is possible to hide the image preview window? =

 A: To hide the image preview window, go to the settings of Image Store, and uncheck the option "Display preview on mouse over".

 = Q: Is there another payment gateway other than PayPal? =

-A: The current version allows only PayPal as payment gateway.
+A: The current version of plugin allows only PayPal as payment gateway.

 = Q: Why after press the "Buy Now" button the page is not redirected to PayPal? =

 A: Please, go to the settings page of Image Store, and be sure that email associated to the PayPal account was entered.
-If the email associated to the PayPal account was typed, go to the product's page, and be sure that image's price is different to zero.
+If the email associated to the PayPal account was typed, go to the product's page, and be sure that image's price is nonzero.

 == Screenshots ==
 1. Image Store